History in the North Pacific Tropics

 The Chapel of Patrons is dedicated to Saints Kamehameha IV and Queen Emma, its focal point being a contemporary icon of the Royal Saints created by Robert Lenz.
 The Peace Chapel, created in 2003 with its koa wood altar and intricate prayer desk, contains the “Crown of Thorns” by Rosalinda Kolb.

 To the left (north) of the Cathedral and connected by a stone cloister of Gothic arches, is Davies Hall, a large Parish Hall with adjacent service rooms, including a commercial kitchen.
 Completed in 1909, it was constructed of stone with various wood and steel elements, and includes a partial basement.
 The Hall, a gift from a prominent Honolulu family, was designed by the same English architect as the original Cathedral building.
-Some 100 years later, the hall is currently being restored and renovated with an upgraded commercial kitchen and toilet rooms.
-The Brides Room, now of some romantic legend, is being relocated within the Hall to the Solarium, with new appointments.
+Some 100 years later, the hall was partially restored and renovated with an upgraded commercial kitchen and toilet rooms.
+The Brides Room, now of some romantic legend, was relocated within the Hall to the Solarium, with new appointments.